KarlesP/karlesp.github.io/languages/c_plusplus_intro.md

 ```

 #### Pointers
-Pointers are values that can be found in our RAM...and yes, at first it makes _Zero sense_ but, bear with me, as I said before, here I will present to you examples because for now it will be the only thing that you will need (also I will have a whole page on Pointers in the reading material because you will have to see examples from an IDE to understand completely what they are and how they work)
+Pointers are values that can be found in our RAM...and yes, at first it makes _zero sense_ but, bear with me, as I said before, here I will present to you examples because for now it will be the only thing that you will need (also I will have a whole page on Pointers in the reading material because you will have to see examples from an IDE to understand completely what they are and how they work)

 ```
 int mynumber = 5;